JJNod88/jjn-pp2-tbc/README.md

 ### Content
 * lovemaths for math.floor and math.random technique for creating random numbers for my array to link with my game
 * I utilised the [FreeCodeCamp](https://www.youtube.com/channel/UC8butISFwT-Wl7EV0hUK0BQ) resources to boost my knowledge of functions and how to structure them
-    * Settimeout was highlighted here - fixed my Result Text colour solution.
+    * SetTimeout was highlighted here - fixed my Result Text colour solution.
 * Tutor Support - Fatima:
     * Helped me with my reset game function that reset the scores and gave a message.
 This then allowed me to build on this with further scoring functionality.
-* Sep5 lead - Jack Controy
+* Sep5 lead - Jack Conroy
     * For my rules button open and closing div, he gave me the idea of storing the Rules Div in html and using JS Function to display.
     * He also advised me to condense four working Functions into just two (for the rules button event listeners and the Div)
 * Mentor - Dick: